CrossRef/logppj/README.md

 # To use

 Have a load of log files in gzip format, named like `access_log*.gz`.
 Have a directory to put processed log files into, empty or otherwise.
 Output files won't be overwritten.
 The processed files will be named after the month of the data in them, and multiple input log files for a given time period will be merged.
 Note that one input log file, nominally for one month, may not correspond exactly to that month.
-Thus small file one side or the other of the input log file may be created.
+Thus small file one side or the other of the input log file may be created, of the order of 1000 lines or 50kb.
 If you want the processed log file for March, you will also need February and April for best results. **Existing processed log files will not be overwritten** so if you do have a small spilled file as a result of a previous run, you should delete it first.

 Requires Java 1.8.